-These Terms of Reference were discussed and approved by the Governing Body on 25th March 2020.
+These Terms of Reference were discussed a 2020. and approved by the Governing Body on 25 th March Signed Chair of Governors

 THE STATUTORY COMMITTEES

 Because the statutory committees deal with very serious matters, they should be separate from other committees and constituted precisely as the Regulations and guidance require.
 Please follow this advice.